Aswagandha is an erect, many branched shrub with very tiny green to yellow flowers.

 Be careful not to keep the pots too wet as this can retard germination.

-Berries are usually ready to begin to harvest in early summer but we have found that they continue to produce all the way through to Autumn.
+Berries are usually ready to begin to harvest in early summer but we have found that they continue to produce all the way through to late Autumn.

 Traditional uses of Ashwagandha include fevers and inflammatory conditions.